Cloth Diapers really are cheaper, just click here for the math. But that doesn’t mean they can’t get pricy.

 In this post, I’m going to outline the five cheapest cloth diaper systems.

 These ways to cloth diaper a baby are so cheap, that they can fit into almost any budget, so keep reading.

-5. “China Cheepies” (and Extra Inserts)
+#5 “China Cheapies” (and Extra Inserts)

-As you can guess, this means that when compared to made in North America brands, like AppleCheeks (Canada) or Thirsties (USA), the quality of diapers direct from China is often sub-par and the source of their materials is often sketchy at best.
-With that said, they are not to be completely disregarded if you’re in need of budget-friendly cloth diapers that are easy to use.
-Often sold for under $10 a diaper, well-known Chinese brands that have lasted the test of time — like AlvaBaby, Nora’s Nursery, and Sun Baby–do in fact offer diapers that are good enough and when you’re talking about catching poop and pee, that’s just fine for a lot of folks.
+While the thought of “cheapie” diapers can be off-putting, they are not to be completely disregarded if you’re in need of budget-friendly cloth diapers that are easy to use.
+Often sold for under $10 a diaper, well-known Chinese brands that have lasted the test of time — like Alva Baby and Mama Koala — do in fact offer diapers that are good enough to get you into the toddler years at least.
+When you’re talking about catching poop and pee, that’s just fine for a lot of folks.